Mehmed Sadık Bey: Opposition to the CUP

 During the First Balkan War, Sâdık and other Accordists met with Grand Vizier Kâmil Pasha, following which on 1 January he closed Freedom and Accord Party chapters without consulting the party's boards.
 The Münevvers Group separated from Freedom and Accord after this incident, and the party was completely taken over by Sâdık and his supporters.
 It is rumored that Sâdık and Gümülcineli İsmail were planning their own coup d'état against the unpopular Kâmil Pasha government on 25 January 1913, but the CUP beat them with their coup on 23 January.

-After the CUP came back in power following the Raid on the Sublime Porte in 23 January 1913, Sâdık first fled to Athens and then to Paris when he learned that there was an arrest warrant for him.
+After the CUP came back in power following the Raid on the Sublime Porte on 23 January 1913, Sâdık first fled to Athens and then to Paris when he learned that there was an arrest warrant for him.
 In Paris, in July 1913, it was announced that Şerif Pasha’s Ottoman Reform Party and the Freedom and Accord Party had merged, and Sâdık became the party’s second leader.
 He quickly fell out with Şerif Pasha, and from Paris fled to Egypt, where he lived in Heliopolis, nearby Cairo, and stayed there between 1913 and 1919.
 While in Egypt, he was put on trial by the Martial Law Court (Divan-ı Harb-i Örfi) for his alleged role in the assassination of Mahmut Şevket Pasha and was sentenced to death in absentia on 11 February 1914, on the grounds that he was “one of the instigators and promoters of the revolutionary society, both internally and externally, that organized the murder of the late Mahmut Şevket Pasha.”

 Activities during the Turkish War of Independence

 Over the course of World War I, he maintained close relations with the British.
 Following the Armistice of Mudros and the liquidation of the CUP he requested to Damat Ferid Pasha to allow for his return to the Ottoman Empire; abroad he was experiencing serious financial difficulties and debts.
-He returned to Istanbul in 8 May 1919.
+He returned to Istanbul on 8 May 1919.
 The Freedom and Accord Party was re-established in early 1919 under the leadership of Müşir Nuri Pasha.
 As soon as Sâdık returned to Istanbul, he took over the party leadership with the confidence he received from party branches without holding any party congress.
 After the occupation of Izmir, he participated in the Sultanat Council that convened in Istanbul on 26 May 1919, as the president of the Freedom and Accord Party.
 He advocated for the Ottoman Empire to become a British Mandate.
 In a 3 June 1919 telegram by Mustafa Kemal Pasha, he specifically stated that of those who participated in the Sultanat Council, the only delegate there that advocated for a British Mandate was Sâdık Bey.
 Sâdık denounced the Damat Ferid Pasha government in his speech, saying that while the government initially acted within the framework of the Freedom and Accord Party program, the cabinet significantly deviated from the party program over time.